Clematis terniflora

 Clematis terniflora (sweet autumn clematis, sweet autumn virginsbower) is a plant in the buttercup family, Ranunculaceae.
-It is native to northeastern Asia (China, Japan, Korea, Mongolia, Russia (Siberia), Taiwan).
+It is native to northeastern Asia (China, Japan, Korea, Mongolia, Siberia and Taiwan).
 It was introduced into the United States in the late 1800s as an ornamental garden plant, and has naturalized in many of the eastern states.
-It is considered a Category II invasive plant in Florida (north and central) and some other eastern states, meaning invading native plant communities but not yet seen as displacing native species.
+It is considered a Category II invasive plant in north and central Florida and some other eastern states, meaning it is invading native plant communities but is not yet seen as displacing native species.

 Description

-Clematis terniflora is a vine with opposite, pinnately compound leaves, on climbing stems.
-The flowers are white, borne in fall.
-The blooms are nicely fragrant and visited by bees.
-In late fall the fertilized flowers become fruit (seed) clusters of 5-6 fruits connected at the heads and each having a long white tail.
+Clematis terniflora is a vine with opposite, pinnately compound, leathery-textured, shiny green leaves (3-5 oval to elliptic leaflets with cordate bases).
+Vines woody.
+Branches shallowly 4--10-grooved, climbing stems.
+The flowers are white, blooming in fall.
+Flowers bisexual, often some unisexual in same inflorescence; pedicel 1-3.5 cm, slender; sepals wide spreading, not recurved, white, linear or elliptic to lanceolate or narrowly obovate The plant can get anywhere from 15 to 30 ft tall, and 15 to 30 ft wide.
+In late fall, the fertilized flowers become seed clusters of 5-6 fruits connected at the heads and each having a long white tail.
 As these dry, the color of the fruits fade and the tail becomes feather-like.
 In the spring the fruits detach and are dispersed by wind.

-Culture
+The plants are self-seeding and aggressive.
+Common problems include aphids, vine weevils, leaf spot, stem rot, and powdery mildew.

+Taxonomy

+Clematis terniflora is part of the family Ranunculaceae.
+The buttercup family include the genus Clematis, which has 380 species.
+Clematis terniflora shares similarities with many of the other Clematis species.
+It is closely related to C. virginiana, C. verticillaris and C. viticella.

+Distribution and habitat

+Clematis terniflora is native to northeastern Asia (Amur, China North-Central, China South-Central, China Southeast, Inner Mongolia, Japan, Khabarovsk, Korea, Manchuria, Nansei-Shoto, Ogasawara-Shoto, Primorye, Taiwan).
+It was introduced into the United States in the late 1800s as an ornamental garden plant and has naturalized in many of the eastern and Midwestern states.
+It thrives in the US growing zones 4-9.
+It is normally found along the edges of forests and places with lots of sun exposure.